 Reinstatement without serving a suspension is rare.
 However, mitigating circumstances may appropriately call for an appeal.
-Students seeking to appeal an Academic Suspension or Dismissal must submit to the Academic Policy Committee an Appeal of Academic Suspension form (available from the Registrar's Office) including any documentation in support of mitigating circumstances no later than ten business days prior to the first class day of the semester of Academic Suspension or Dismissal.
+Students seeking to appeal an Academic Suspension or Dismissal must submit to the Academic Policy Committee an Appeal of Academic Suspension form (available on the Inside Registrar website) including any documentation in support of mitigating circumstances no later than ten business days prior to the first class day of the semester of Academic Suspension or Dismissal.
 While the appeal is under review, students may not enroll in classes or participate in extra- or co-curricular activities.